 Paid preparer's information.
-If someone prepares the return and doesn't charge the REMIC, that person shouldn't sign the return or complete the paid preparer's space.
-Generally, anyone who is paid to prepare the REMIC return must sign the return and fill in the "Paid Preparer Use Only" area.
+If someone is paid to prepare the return, the preparer must sign the return and complete the "Paid Preparer Use Only" area.

-The paid preparer must: • Complete the required preparer information,
+The paid preparer must:

-- Sign the return in the space provided

-- for the preparer's signature, and

-- Give the REMIC a copy of the return.
+- Have a valid Preparer Tax Identification Number (PTIN). - Complete the required preparer information, - Sign the return in the space provided for the preparer's signature, and - Give the REMIC a copy of the return.